Email Without Static Templates

 Can agents include images or attachments in generated emails?

 Yes.
-Pass image URLs using standard markdown syntax (`![alt](https://cdn.acme.com/image.png)`).
-For attachments, include a base64-encoded payload or hosted URL in the attachments field of the send_email call.
-The rendering pipeline handles embedding and inline CID references for email client compatibility.
+Reference images with standard markdown syntax (`![alt](https://cdn.acme.com/image.png)`).
+For file attachments, pass them inline in the attachments array of the send call as { name, content_base64, content_type } objects.
+The rendering pipeline handles the markdown-to-HTML conversion for email client compatibility.

 What happens if the approval queue grows faster than reviewers can process it?

 Messages stay queued until acted on — there is no automatic expiry.
-You can call cancel_message to clear stale messages individually, or switch the mailbox to monitored oversight to allow delivery while retaining a notification trail. list_pending supports filtering by age, subject pattern, and recipient for triage at volume.
+You can call cancel_message to clear stale messages individually, or switch the mailbox to monitored oversight to allow delivery while retaining a notification trail.
+Call list_pending (GET /v1/oversight/pending) to retrieve the queue for triage at volume.

 Does dynamic generation work with reply threads, not just new messages?

-Yes. reply_email accepts the same body and body_format parameters as send_email.
+Yes. reply_email accepts a markdown body just like send_email, and renders it the same way.
 The rendered reply is inserted into the existing thread with correct In-Reply-To and References headers so it appears in-thread in the recipient's email client.

 Explore more use cases